-- 1. Tables 4a-4k and 5a-5k provide the current best estimate of the uncontamined spectral ranges for each standard setting, i.e, the one for which illumination should be reproducible to the 1% level.
+- 1. Tables 3a-3k and 4a-4k provide the current best estimate of the uncontamined spectral ranges for each standard setting, i.e, the one for which illumination should be reproducible to the 1% level.
 If the interesting spectral features are affected by detector glow or vignetting in a standard setting, a free wavelength setting may be chosen to optimize their location on the detectors.
 See also § 7.1. - 2.
-The expected S/N for each object should be given in the time justification; it must be stated if it corresponds to the S/N per pixel or per resolution element.
+The expected S/N for each object should be given in the time justification as derived from the ETC; it must be stated if it corresponds to the S/N per pixel or per resolution element.
 For extended objects, it is important to state if it corresponds to the S/N per pixel in the spatial direction or over the whole expected extension along the spatial direction. - 3.
+The ETC should also be used to check for telluric-line absorption in the region of interest at a number of levels of Precipitable Water Vapour.
+The PWV level requested should be chosen carefully taking into account knowledge of the Paranal PWV statistics as shown in Fig. 42.
+Observations requesting low PWV for wavelengths shortwards of 2.0 microns will need a waiver. - 4.
 Overheads can only be reasonably estimated if the DIT has been appropriately chosen.
-Although long DITs allow to reduce overheads, it is important to note that (a) the total object plus sky spectrum should not have more than about 10,000 ADUs ( $\approx 70,000e^{-1}$ ); this is particularly relevant for observations in the L or M bands; (b) for observations of relatively faint targets in the J, H or K bands, the choice of long DITs ( $\geq 60s$ ) should be balanced with the increased noise brought by the detector glow and the advantage that multiple exposures allow a better flat-field correction, in particular if some jitter is introduced. - 4.
+Although long DITs allow to reduce overheads, it is important to note that (a) the total object plus sky spectrum should not have more than about 10,000 ADUs ($\approx 70,000e^{-1}$); this is particularly relevant for observations in the L or M bands; (b) for observations of relatively faint targets in the J, H or K bands, the choice of long DITs ($\geq 60s$) should be balanced with the increased noise brought by the detector glow and the advantage that multiple exposures allow a better flat-field correction, in particular if some jitter is introduced. - 5.
 Service mode programmes are executed using Observing Blocks (OBs) that should last less than 1 hour.
 Except for an associated telluric OB, a science OB is the typical unit of observation that should be completely independent of other OBs of the same programme.
 Indeed, different OBs of a given programme are usually observed in different nights.
-As a consequence: - (a) The amount of time to request has to take into account all overheads, in particular, the ones associated with preset and acquisition for each OB. - (b) Typically, each science OB should have one associated telluric OB.
+As a consequence:

+- (a) The amount of time to request has to take into account all overheads, in particular, the ones associated with preset and acquisition for each OB.
+These values are in the call for proposals plus in this manual. - (b) Typically, each science OB should have one associated telluric OB.
 Some exceptions occur: for example, when targetting a specific line located away from any telluric absorption features.
 The amount of time to request has to take into account the time to execute all associated telluric OBs.
 In particular, one should not assume that one telluric OB will be useful for several science OBs.